 FSAs are ONLY for those eligible claims incurred by you or your dependents for federal income-tax purposes, without regard to income limitations.
+Claims must be submitted within one year of the date of service.
 Do not risk IRS difficulties.
 Contact your tax or financial advisor for information about your specific situation.
 Visit myuhc.com and use your UnitedHealthcare credentials to log in and manage your accounts online.

-To mail or FAX a claim
+To mail or fax a claim